slaclab/pysmurf/README.SmurfProcessor.md

 Each module in the diagram perform the following operations:

-### FrameRxStats

-Get statistics about the received frames from the firmware application, including number of frame received, number of lost frames, and number of received frames out of order.

-This module can be disabled; the incoming frame will just pass through to the next block.

 ### DataEmulator

 Allows to replace the raw data in the incoming frame with emulated data.